KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 We can override functions to change their behavior in child classes, and we can use the `super` keyword to call parent functions from child classes.

-The `super` keyword also allows us to pass information up to constructors in the parent class.
+The `super` keyword also lets us pass information up to constructors in the parent class.
 Let's modify our `Animal` class so it gets its name from a constructor parameter instead of from a setter function:

 ```java
 public class Animal{